|

 But, according to the wishes of Haiti’s majority, who elected

-political prisoners and that MINUSTHA, along with the Haitian police,
+the political prisoners and that MINUSTHA, along with the Haitian

-stop killing the people.
-But, for Haiti’s humiliation to be
+police, stop killing the people.
+But, for Haiti’s humiliation

-assuaged, for that to be done, the return of President Aristide
+to be assuaged, for that to be done, the end of the occupation,

-to Haitian soil is the only event Haiti’s majority poor FEEL
+Aristide to Haitian soil are the only events Haiti’s majority

-will BEGIN to erase the total humiliation Haiti has suffered, at
+poor FEEL will BEGIN to erase the total humiliation Haiti has

-the hands of the US, Canada, France and the UN, since 2004.
+suffered, at the hands of the US, Canada, France and the UN, since

 Respect,